I often get a message that goes something like this.

 5. Pick your friends.

-Be wise.
 Not everyone you meet is your friend.

 Stick to people who inspire you to do better.